Uinyw/financetracker/pages/use_cases/use_case_descriptions_analysis_of_data.md

 Postconditions: A report data was generated

 Flow:
-1. The user requests an data report, if he wishes, he also can specify for with category the report should be generated.
+1. The user requests an data report, if he wishes, he also can specify filters, like the category, bank account and time frame for what the report should be generated.
 2. The system collects all the data it gathered, if a specified category was chosen only the relevant data stays there.
 3. The system returns the data present for the specified category.